 - Download the DNS-Flush.exe tool and save the file to your Desktop.

-- Once the download is complete, navigate to your Desktop and double-click DNS-Flush.exe (if you are prompted to continue click Yes).
+- Navigate to your Desktop and double-click DNS-Flush.exe (if you are prompted to continue, click Yes).
 The tool will automatically flush and register your DNS cache.

 - After your computer restarts, open your ESET product and run a Computer scan.
 For assistance, refer to the following Knowledgebase articles:

-The Computer scan performed in step 4 should complete without detecting an infection.
+The Computer scan should finish without detecting an infection.
 If no threat is detected, you are finished.